gcskhor/supercrimp-store-frontend/README.md

 ### Admin

+**Receiving New Orders**

+- Upon successful payment for a new order, Admin will receive an email notification with the order details.

 **Viewing and Marking Orders as Complete**

 1. Upon login, admin can see an overview of all Orders (incomplete and complete).